DECARBONISING THE MODERN WORLD.

 Reader in Renewable Energy

-Our Modern Energy Cooking Services programme, led by Professor Ed Brown, is at the forefront of the transition from traditional polluting fuels - such as coal and wood - to clean, electric cooking.
+Our Modern Energy Cooking Services programme (MECS), led by Professor Ed Brown, is at the forefront of the transition from traditional polluting fuels - such as coal and wood - to clean, electric cooking.

 Working in partnership with the World Bank, we’re delivering crucial research that’s shaping government policy and shifting the narrative around clean cooking interventions.

-By modernising energy cooking services, we’re improving lives and opportunities for millions of people while also reducing the impacts of global warming.
+By modernising energy cooking services, from biomass to clean alternatives, we’re improving lives and opportunities for millions of people while also reducing the impacts of global warming.

 IS THE INTERNET SUSTAINABLE?

-Many people are unaware that digital technology is not carbon neutral but consumes vast quantities of energy.
+Many of us are unaware that digital technology is not carbon neutral but consumes vast quantities of energy.

-Research led by Professors Tom Jackson and Ian Hodgkinson revealed that the impact of digitisation across the planet is accelerating at a far higher rate than preventative digital sustainability measures can cope with, contributing to our growing digital carbon footprint.
+Research led by Professors Tom Jackson and Ian Hodgkinson revealed that the impact of digitisation across the planet is accelerating far more quickly than preventative digital sustainability measures can cope with, contributing to our growing digital carbon footprint.

-The digital carbon footprint is influenced by massive amounts of unused or obsolete data held by organisations that consume energy without value; an overwhelming volume of data that exceeds processing capabilities leading to wasted data; and the growing reliance on energy-intensive systems like AI technology.
+The problem is exacerbated by the huge amount of unused or obsolete data held by organisations.
+This overwhelming volume of digital material exceeds processing capabilities, leading to the growing reliance on energy-intensive AI processing technologies.

 Recognised as the pioneers of digital decarbonisation by the World Economic Forum in 2022, we are: